 Fibromyalgia can involve other over lapping conditions: fatigue, yeast, gut health issues, body weight abnormalities.

 The fundamental cause of fibromyalgia is an out of balance immune system, lack of energy and oxygen to the cells and a build of toxins in the body (and the subsequent pH imbalance).
+In mainstream medicine the only form of treatment are immune suppressive medications and often prozac type drugs for the depression and anxiety issues that are often a part of the symptomatic picture.

 What causes the pain and other symptoms in fibromyalgia is unknown from a mainstream medical point of view.